 Jenny looked amazing in her Candy Anthony dress and polka dot veil while Dave went for a black skinny 3 piece suit which looked very sharp.
 Gorgeous.

-Thanks so much to Steal The Stage Photography for sharing their images with us today.
+Thanks so much to Steal The Day Photography for sharing their images with us today.

 The Proposal… Dave proposed to me on the morning of my 30th.
 He proposed with my Mother’s engagement ring (which I have always loved-this was because Dave wanted me to design my own ring which we did two months later).